jojobear2020/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 ##  Deliverable 1: Linear Regression to Predict MPG

-According to the multiple linear regression model, the slope of the linear model is not considered to be zero because the p-value of the hypothesis test was 5.35e-11, which is smaller than the 0.05 significance level.
-The multiple regression model does an adequate job of predicting the mpg of MechaCar prototypes because the multiple r-squared value was 0.71.
-Which means that roughly 71% of the time the model will predict mpg values correctly.
-Most likely there are other more impactful variables and factors that were not captured in the dataset that contribute to the mpg variability of the MechaCar prototypes.
+* According to the multiple linear regression model vehicle length, ground clearance and Intercept have provided a non-random amount of variance to the mpg values in the dataset.
+This simply means that the vehicle length and ground clearance have a significant impact on the mpg.
+The intercept is statistically significant, which means there are other variables and factors that contribute to the variation in mpg that have not been included in this model.
+These variables may or may not be within this dataset and may still need to be collected or observed.

+* Spoiler angle, AWD and vehicle weight contributes a random amount of variance to this linear model.

+* The p-value of this linear model is 5.35e-11, which is much smaller than the assumed significance level of 0.05%.
+Therefore,it can be stated that there is sufficient evidence to reject our null hypothesis, which means that the slope of this linear model is not zero.

+* From this linear model, the r-squared value is 0.7149 which means that roughly 71% of all mpg predictions will be correct when using this model.
+So it can be stated that this linear model predicts mpg of MechaCar prototypes effectively.

 ![](https://github.com/jojobear2020/MechaCar_Statistical_Analysis/blob/main/Images/mechacar_mpg_linear_regression.PNG)

 ![](https://github.com/jojobear2020/MechaCar_Statistical_Analysis/blob/main/Images/mechacar_mpg_summary_linear_regression.PNG)